herrJones/node-comfoairq/README.md

 * 0.5.1 : general bugfixes
 * 0.5.2 : better handling of (forced) disconnects
 * 0.5.3 : complete dependencies in package.json
 * 0.5.4 : fix bug with registering devices
+* 0.5.5 : extra commands to send to the comfoconnect device get time added

 ## Test Script